icp4a/app-contributors/Building Contributions/Authoring Extensions/Action Configurators/README.md

 2. Variables to be created in the calling Action
 3. Variables to be mapped to input and from output parameters in the data mapping
 4. App Resource references to be created in the settings, with the name used in the data map
+5. Environment Variable references to be created in the settings, with the name used in the data map

 # Building an Action Configurator
 Start building your action configurator by creating an App.
 Add a dependency to your toolkit containing the target action for this configurator.
 In the overview, set the app to be used as an action configurator.
 As an example, we'll use the Start Process action in this document.